Gabelbombe/paper-cosfromscratch/README.md

 ### Create an EC2 Instance Key Pair

-All instances of the COS will need to be accessed via ssh.
+All instances of the Container Orchestration System will need to be accessed via ssh.
 So, during deployment an AWS instance key pair will be required.
 This key can be created with the the name `cos-playground` for this example.

 How to create a key pair is described at Creating a [Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).

-### Deploy the COS
+### Deploy the Container Orchestration System

 For the deployment the `examples/root-example` will be used.
-It is self contained and builds not only the COS itself, but also the underlying networking infrastructure.
+It is self contained and builds not only the Container Orchestration System itself, but also the underlying networking infrastructure.

 In this step you need the id of the AMI that was previously created and the name of your AWS profile.
 In our example the AMI id is `ami-1234567890xyz` and the profile is named `my_cos_account`.